Lakshadweep – Culture and Tradition

 If payment was not made for any year, then the British used to run the administration of that region themselves.
 All the islands here were connected to the Malabar district of Madras province during the reign of Britishers.

-On 1 November 1956, when all the states of India were being rebuilt, Lakshadweep was separated from Madras and declared as a Union Territory.
+On 1 November 1956, when all the states of India were being rebuilt, Lakshadweep was separated from Madras and declared a Union Territory.
 Before naming the island, some people called it Lakkadiv, Minicoy, and Aminidivi islands but on 1 November 1973, it was named Lakshadweep.

 The culture of the Lakshadweep group is quite rich.
 There are many types of practices and traditions here.
 People of the religion, Islam live in this region, but here people of other religions also get to see festivals and dances.
 The earlier inhabitants of Lakshadweep were Hindus who had migrated from the Malabar coast of Kerala and converted to Islam in the 7th century.
-It is said that a person named Ubedullah has made a big contribution in bringing Islam religion here.
+It is said that a person named Ubedullah has made a big contribution to bringing the Islam religion here.

 Due to Lakshadweep being close to Kerala, there is a lot of influence on the tradition and tradition of Kerala.
 Festivals like Muharram, Bakri Eid, Miladunnabi, and Eid ul Fitr are celebrated with great enthusiasm here.

-People living on this island speak like the people of Kerala and a mixture of Indian and Arabic language is seen in their language.
+People living on this island speak like the people of Kerala and a mixture of Indian and Arabic languages is seen in their language.
 People of Lakshadweep speak only in the Malayalam language, but in the Minicoy area here, a type of Dhivehi language called Mahl is used by people here.
 Jeseri (Dweep Bhasha) is also spoken.

 The plain, but colorful costumes of Lakshadweep, and the Amini cluster of islands, deserve praise, for their inherent sense of artistry.
 The tribal men, of this coastal land, other than Minicoy, don themselves in a white or colored lungi, coming as a rectangular piece of cloth, with its edges, stitched together.
 The younger generation wears a shirt over lingo.